misterBIT/angular-redux-exercise/README.md

 ## Tools

-This repo is built with angular-cli you can use it to generate more components.
+This repo is built on the same seed as the main seed repo ([angular/angular2-seed](https://github.com/angular/angular2-seed)) You should write your app using one way data flow by using actions and reducers, taking care to use immutability where appropriate.

-You should write your app using one way data flow by using actions and reducers, taking care to use immutability where appropriate. the bootstrap providers of the app include ngrx/store so you can inject Store to [get hold of your state using observables api](https://github.com/ngrx/store) the skeleton for the reducer is in shared/ticker.reducer.ts - write your own action and switch cases to handle them.
+The app providers include ngrx/store so you can inject Store service to [get hold of your state using observables api](https://github.com/ngrx/store) the skeleton for the reducer is in shared/ticker.reducer.ts - write your own action and switch cases to handle them.

-the app index.html includes a link to bootstrap 3.6 css so feel free to use thier classes to make is look reasonably nice, but don't spend too much time on that!.
+the app index.html includes a link to bootstrap 3.6 css so feel free to use their classes to make is look reasonably nice, but don't spend too much time on that!.

 ## solution